effekseer/docs_tool/source/en/overview.md

 #### Recording

-Tthe color when the background is changed can be reproduced as much as possible by separating the recorded result into normal and additive.
+The color when the background is changed can be reproduced as much as possible by separating the recorded result into normal and additive.

 You can now specify whether to save recording settings in the application or project.
 Effects can now have recording settings.